-Harding Township Health Department along with Morris Township Health Department will sponsor a Rabies Clinic for cats and dogs on Saturday, November 3, 2018 at the New Vernon Volunteer Fire Department located at 22 Village Road, Harding Township from 10 am to 12 noon.
+Harding Township Health Department along with Morris Township Health Department will sponsor a Rabies Clinic for cats and dogs on Saturday, November 3, 2018 at the New Vernon Volunteer Fire Department located at 22 Village Road, Harding Township from 9:00 am to 11:00 am.
 Please make sure your pet is either on a leash or in a carrier.

 Dog Licenses: License issuing begins in January of every year and all dogs must be licensed by January 31st.
 If you have a new puppy, licensing for new puppies begins at 7 months of age.
 Click here for a copy of the 2018 dog license application.

 In order to receive a license, the dog or dogs rabies immunity must be good through October 31, 2018.
 Please contact Lisa Sharp @ 973/267-8000 ext.
 1968 for an appointment for your dog or dogs 2018 dog license or application.
 For a list of free rabies vaccination clinics click here: (http://www.morriscountynj.gov/health/public/rabies.asp)

 Dog License Official: Lisa Sharp;